rust-random/book/src/update-0.8.md

 -   [`StdRng`] and [`ThreadRng`] now use the ChaCha12 instead of the ChaCha20 algorithm.
 This improves performance and is a value-breaking change for [`StdRng`].
+-   [`SmallRng`] now uses the Xoshiro128++ and Xoshiro256++ algorithm on 32-bit
+    and 64-bit platforms respectively.
+This reduces correlations of random data generated from similar seeds, improves performance and is a value-breaking change.
 -   [`StdRng`], [`SmallRng`], and [`StepRng`] now implement `PartialEq` and `Eq`.

 ## Distributions